oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 1. Backup application finds VM disks that should be included in the backup using oVirt API.
-Currently only disks marked for incremental backup (using qcow2 format) can be included.
+Currently only disks marked for incremental backup (using qcow2 format) can be included in an incremental backup.

 1. Backup application starts backup using oVirt API, specifying a VM id, optional previous backup id, and list of disks to backup.